-As the workplace continues to evolve, office designers are increasingly tasked with creating spaces which not only meet staff needs but that in many cases, exceeds them, and nowhere epitomise this more than co-working environments.
+As the workplace continues to evolve, office designers are increasingly tasked with creating spaces that not only meet staff needs but that in many cases, exceed them, and nowhere epitomise this more than co-working environments.

 While co-working spaces have existed for many years, it is relatively recently that they have become a part of the mainstream with more and more providers entering the market to meet the needs of an increasingly fluid workforce.

 The rising popularity of flexible, hybrid and co-working spaces has certainly been one of the major shifts away from traditional workplaces over the past decade, with many arguing that their creative design and layouts have aided this rise.

 There is little doubt that design plays a substantial role for many of the new breeds of co-working providers with occupants’ varied needs playing a central role and influencing the overall layout and aesthetic, creating spaces where people want to work – a destination workplace of sorts.

 Consequently, the workplace experience has come to the fore with journeys mapped from the entrance to desk to departure – everything from the layout, furniture selected, and coffee on offer forms part of this experience.
 However, it appears that the fundamental remains the same – people want to be able to work in an environment that allows them to be as productive as possible.